 This led to the birth of Bongolo Friends Inc. Bongolo Friends was formed to guarantee the financial viability and growth of Bongolo Hospital, and eventually other such mission hospitals throughout central and west Africa.

 Back in 2016 the future looked very grim for Bongolo Hospital.
-They were deep in debt, promised funding from the government health insurance was tied up and left the hospital with a $700,000. shortfall on an annual budget of $1,300,000.
-That is over 50% of the budget in arrears or default.
+They were deep in debt.
+Promised funding from the government health insurance was tied up and left the hospital with a $700,000 shortfall on an annual budget of $1,300,000.
+That was over 50% of the budget in arrears or default.

 Renewed Hope – 2022